Does your iPhone say iPhone is disabled and wondering what that means, why this message is showing up, and what you can do about it?

 - This option erases everything and takes time

 - When asked, enter your Apple ID password to restore all your apps and other purchases.
-Choose to restore from iCloud Backup to restore your device from your most recent iCloud backup
+Choose to restore from an iCloud Backup to restore your device from your most recent iCloud backup.
+You can also restore from an iTunes backup if desired.

 Option 3 Recovery Mode